mitranim/wordplay/readme.md

 thikn (trying to use that dense skull) © M

-existence of a "succubus" implies existence of a "sucsphere" and "sucpyramid" © LJ
+existence of "succubus" implies existence of "sucsphere" and "sucpyramid" © LJ

 minipulate (little by little) © M